chcokr/js-build/README.md

 ### `cjb wds`

-Run `cjb wds` to run the WDS.
-This command will do everything that `cjb` does but replaces the webpack build step with its own, non-terminating server process.
+Run `cjb wds <entry_point_name>` to run the WDS.
+This command will do everything that `cjb` does but replaces the webpack build step with its own non-terminating server process.

 ### Hot module replacement is enabled